swiftly-solution/documentation/docgen/output/events/gameevents/onreadgametitledata.md

 ---

 # OnReadGameTitledata
-This event is triggered when read user titledata from profile
+This event is triggered when read_game_titledata is triggered.
 ::: tabs
 @tab Lua
 ```lua